Arash84Prhsn/WaterSortGame/README.md

 - 1- The top color of the selected bottle must match the top color of the destination bottle or the destination must be compeletly empty.

-- 2- The pouring will continue until we the destination bottle fills up or we reach a different color in the selected bottle.
+- 2- The pouring will continue until the destination bottle fills up or we reach a different color in the selected bottle.

 - 3- You are not allowed to pour onto the same bottle as the current selected bottle